michaelschiltz/peripheral-visions/session 06 - hacking power and prestige by means of emulation.md

 ### Keywords
-* gold standard, original sin, foreign borrowing
+* gold standard, 金本位制, original sin, foreign borrowing

 ### The Gold Standard as a step on the road to redemption
 * the debate on gold standard adoption